-- A. Definition: An incident where multiple patients (3 or more) exist and the EMS response is able to provide the adequate numbers of responders, EMS shall provide standard levels of care and transportation.
-This shall be used to prioritize the on-scene evaluation and treatment of multiple patients based on a primary triage category with the expectation that there is a complete assessment, hospital contact, and transport decision as per Region 11 protocols and policies for each individual patient. - B. MPI General Concepts - 1.
-Scene safety is a universal consideration. - 2.
-Field to hospital communication for each individual patient shall be either Online Medical Control to a Region 11 EMS Base Station or Pre-notification to the receiving hospital (per Field to Hospital Communication policy). - 3.
-Patient care reports to be completed as per policy. - C. Incident Priorities - 1.
-First arriving unit on scene - a.
+A. Definition: An incident where multiple patients (3 or more) exist and the EMS response is able to provide the adequate numbers of responders, EMS shall provide standard levels of care and transportation.
+This shall be used to prioritize the on-scene evaluation and treatment of multiple patients based on a primary triage category with the expectation that there is a complete assessment, hospital contact, and transport decision as per Region 11 Protocols and Policies for each individual patient.

+B. MPI General Concepts

+- 1. Scene safety is a universal consideration. - Field to hospital communication for each individual patient shall be either Online Medical Control to a Region 11 EMS Base Station or Pre-notification to the receiving hospital (per Field to Hospital Communication Policy). - 3.
+Patient care reports to be completed as per policy.

+C. Incident Priorities

+- 1. First arriving unit on scene

+- a.
 Scene size-up and activation of additional resources.
-The first arriving officer (EMS or Fire) may initiate an MPI response. - b.
-Primary triage as per Attachment 1 "Region 11 Modified START/JumpSTART Triage Algorithm": - i.
-"Red" (Immediate) - ii.
-"Yellow" (Delayed) - iii.
-"Green" (Minimal) - iv.
-"Black" (Deceased) - 2.
-Life saving (focused) interventions that may be performed during the triage process include: control of major hemorrhage, basic airway opening maneuvers, and chest decompression if within the responder's scope of practice and only if the necessary equipment is immediately available. - D. Scene Management - 1.
-Goal of Scene Management: Primary triage of patients with focused interventions with further treatment and transport prioritizing the most critical patients first.
+The first arriving officer (EMS or Fire) may initiate an MPI response.

+- b.
+Primary triage as per Attachment 1 "Region 11 Modified START/JumpSTART Triage Algorithm":

+- i.
+"Red" (Immediate)

+- ii.
+"Yellow" (Delayed)

+- iii.
+"Green" (Minimal)

+- iv.
+"Black" (Deceased)

+- Life saving (focused) interventions that may be performed during the triage process include: control of major hemorrhage, basic airway opening maneuvers, and chest (pleural) decompression if within the responder's scope of practice and only if the necessary equipment is immediately available.

+D. Scene Management

-- 2. Triage is a dynamic process and the initially assigned triage category may change subsequent to additional patient assessment. - 3.
-Treatment: Each patient should receive a primary and secondary survey and treatment per Region 11 EMS protocols. - a.
-Trauma Patients should have the Trauma Field Triage Criteria applied (per policy) to identify critical patients requiring transport to a Level 1 Trauma Center. - i.
-Patients that meet Step 1 (Physiologic) or Step 2 (Anatomic) criteria should be triaged "Red" and be transported to a Level 1 Trauma Center. - ii.
-Patients that meet Step 3 (Mechanism of Injury) or Step 4 (Special Consideration) should be triaged "Yellow" and be transported to a Level 1 Trauma Center. - b.
+- 1. Goal of Scene Management: Primary triage of patients with focused interventions with further treatment and transport prioritizing the most critical patients first. - 2.
+Triage is a dynamic process and the initially assigned triage category may change subsequent to additional patient assessment.

+3. Treatment: Each patient should receive a primary and secondary survey and treatment per Region 11 EMS Protocols.

+- a.
+Trauma Patients should have the Trauma Field Triage Criteria applied (per policy) to identify critical patients requiring transport to a Level 1 Trauma Center or Level 1 Pediatric Trauma Center. - i.
+Patients that meet Injury Pattern or Mental Status & Vital Signs criteria should be triaged "Red" and be transported to the appropriate Level 1 Trauma Center. - ii.
+Patients that meet Mechanism of Injury or High Risk Populations criteria should be triaged "Yellow" and be transported to the appropriate Level 1 Trauma Center. - b.
 Medical patients should be reassessed and triage level adjusted as indicated. - c.
 First responders (EMS, Fire, Law Enforcement, etc.) that become ill or injured during the incident should be triaged and treated as above and will be given priority transport. - 4.
 Transport: Begin transport of the most critical ("Red") patients to the closest, most appropriate hospital. - a.
-After the most critical ("Red") patients have been transported, the immediate ("Yellow") patients should be transported next, and then minimal ("Green") patients. - b.
-Ambulances may transport multiple "Green" or "Yellow" patients in the same vehicle for resource utilization subject to the availability of proper safety restraints.
+After the most immediate priority ("Red") patients have been transported, the delayed priority ("Yellow") patients should be transported next, and then minimal priority ("Green") patients. - b.
+Ambulances may transport multiple "Green" or "Yellow" patients in the same vehicle for resource utilization subject to the availability of proper patient safety restraints.
 This may be done only after primary and secondary survey with medical stabilization.
 The maximum number of patients transported per ambulance should be one "Red", two "Yellow", or four "Green". - c.
-After complete assessment, patients that meet criteria for withholding resuscitation (per policy B.5) may be categorized as deceased ("Black") and left on scene, unless the situation warrants removal. - 5.
-Communication: Each transporting ambulance shall contact the appropriate hospital for Online Medical Control or pre-notification (per Field to Hospital Communication policy).
+After complete assessment, patients that meet criteria for withholding resuscitation (per Determination of Death/Withholding of Resuscitative Measures Policy) may be categorized as deceased ("Black") and left on scene, unless the situation warrants removal. - 5.
+Communication: Each transporting ambulance shall contact the appropriate hospital for Online Medical Control or pre-notification (per Field to Hospital Communication Policy).